 Buffett praises potential successors, but no plans to retire

-Buffett appeared on CNBC Monday after releasing his annual letter to shareholders over the weekend.
+Buffett appeared on CNBC Monday after releasing his annual letter to Berkshire Hathaway shareholders over the weekend.

-Buffett says Greg Abel and Ajit Jain have both done a great job since they joined Berkshire’s board in early 2018.
+Buffett said Greg Abel and Ajit Jain have both done a great job since they joined Berkshire’s board in early 2018.
 Jain oversees the conglomerate’s insurance businesses while Abel oversees non-insurance business operations.

-He says one of the two longtime Berkshire executives will likely become CEO eventually, but the 88-year-old Buffett has no plans to retire.
+He has said one of the two longtime Berkshire executives will likely become CEO eventually, but the 88-year-old Buffett has no plans to retire.

 Buffett also said the two investment managers that Berkshire hired several years ago have done well, though their investments have trailed the S&P 500 a bit since they joined Berkshire.
 He did say both have outperformed his own investments.

 Berkshire Hathaway Inc. owns more than 90 companies, including the railroad and clothing, furniture and jewelry businesses.
 Its insurance and utility businesses typically account for more than half of the company’s net income.
 The company also has major investments in such companies as Apple, American Express, Coca-Cola and Wells Fargo & Co.

 Follow Josh Funk on Twitter: https://twitter.com/funkwrite